tykeal/puppet-clm/README.md

 CLM using all the default values from the clm::params class.
 This will end up installing version 1.16.0-02 of CLM (latest as of when this module was written)

+NOTE: As of version 1.17.0 the server and bundle name have changed from Sonatype CLM Server to Sonatype Nexus IQ Server.
+Currently all options and paths (with the exception of the bundle/jar name) are still the same.

 ```puppet
 class profile::clm {